FortAwesome/ember-fontawesome/README.md

 ```

 With this approach, you no longer need to pass `@prefix` and the `defaultPrefix` configuration in `environment.js` will be ignored.
-However, when using this setup, you must always pass the icon definition instead of a string.
-Otherwise, the icon will not render, and a warning will appear in the developer console.
+However, with this setup, you must always pass the icon definition instead of a string; otherwise, the icon will not render, and a warning will appear in the developer console.

 Note:
 This setup also works with `.hbs` files, but it is more complex to use.